VinGarcia/ports-and-adapters-go-template/v1-very-simple/README.md

-# DDD Go Template - Very Simple version
+# Ports & Adapters Go Template - Very Simple version

 This project was created to illustrate an interesting directory structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working